IowaDave/debounce_for_interrupts/README.md

 Pushbuttons show up early in entry-level projects for learners just beginning to explore Arduino and other code-enabled devices.
 The way they work is intuitively obvious for activating a light or pulsing a motor.
 However, such seeming ease conceals a problem.

+## The Problem
-Here is the problem: the result of pushing the button becomes unpredictable when you try to use it like a stopwatch.
-The cause of this problem is &ldquo;switch contact bounce&rdquo;.
+The result of pushing the button becomes unpredictable at very short intervals of time during its movement between the fully-up and fully-down positions.
+This causes difficulty for using the pushbutton as an interrupt source.
+The origin of this problem is &ldquo;switch contact bounce&rdquo;.

 I cannot explain the electromagnetic theory behind switch contact bounce.
 I only hope to describe the phenomenon well enough to reckon with it in an Arduino project.